kaatbailey/NWLY/CHUNKS.md

 ### Steps

-1. **Toolchain probe.** Try to compile one AzCore `.cpp` (e.g. a Math or Memory unit) with `clang++ -std=c++14 -Wno-error -I<AzCore root> -I<AzCore Linux platform>`.
+1. **Toolchain probe.** Compile one AzCore `.cpp` (a Math or Memory unit) with the recipe above. *(Result: clean on clang 18 and 22. `/opt/llvm14` not needed.)*
-   Predict: it compiles with warnings.
-If it errors on removed C++ features, that is the signal to provision `/opt/llvm14` — record which errors, they are data.
+2. **AzCore static lib.** Compile the AzCore subset GridMate names into `libazcore.a`.
+Link pthreads. *(Result: 168/202, `libazcore.a` 31M.
+Use `triage.sh` to group failures by error kind rather than investigating each.)*
-2. **AzCore static lib.** Compile the AzCore subset GridMate names (STATE §7 lists the include surface) into `libazcore.a`.
-Link pthreads.
-Expect `AzSocket` (UDP) and `std/parallel/*` (threads) to be the load-bearing pieces.
+3. **GridMate static lib.** Compile GridMate against the AzCore headers into `libgridmate.a`. *(Result: 41/41, `libgridmate.a` 4.9M.)*
-3. **GridMate static lib.** Compile GridMate against the AzCore headers into `libgridmate.a`.
+4. **Plaintext Carrier test (the milestone).** Path B `main()`, plain `SocketDriver`, two Carriers on localhost, exchange a message, capture the wire.
-4. **Plaintext Carrier test (the milestone).** Path B `main()`, plain `SocketDriver`, two Carriers on localhost, one connects to the other, exchange a message.
-Capture on the wire with Wireshark.
-This is a clean cleartext reference handshake — the thing T5 diffs the retail client against.
+   **Two runtime traps live here, neither a compile error, both segfault a binary that links fine:** `OSAllocator` must be created before `SystemAllocator`, and EBus handlers must be destroyed before `GridMateDestroy`.
+STATE §7.
-5. **DTLS Carrier test.** Define the secure trait, swap in `SecureSocketDriver` with `Certificates.cpp`, link OpenSSL.
-Confirm the handshake completes and the wire traffic is now encrypted.
-Expect Linux-path bugs here (see above).
+5. **DTLS Carrier test.** Define the secure trait, swap in `SecureSocketDriver` with `Certificates.cpp`, link OpenSSL. **Then search the capture for the literal payload string** — "PASS" only proves a session was established, not that anything was encrypted.
+STATE §9.

 ### Definition of done

-A reproducible local GridMate session; a captured plaintext handshake; the `Carrier` packet header layout (connection id, sequence, ACK bitfield, channel, reliability flags) read out of `Carrier.cpp`/`Carrier.h` and confirmed against the plaintext capture; and the DTLS path either working or its Linux failure characterised exactly.
+A reproducible local GridMate session; a captured plaintext handshake; the `Carrier` packet header layout read out of `Carrier.cpp`/`Carrier.h` and confirmed against the plaintext capture; and the DTLS path either working or its Linux failure characterised exactly.

 ### Falsification